Itsrimu/medical-chatbot/README.md

 Ensure you have the following installed:
 - Python 3.12
 - pip
-- Virtual environment (optional but recommended)
+- Virtual environment ( recommended)

 ### Steps
 1. Clone the repository:`